SatelliteWP/rocket-nginx/README.md

 That's it.

 ## <a name='configuration'>Configuration</a>
 There is no configuration to do.
+It will work out of the box.
+But, you can edit a couple of things...

 #### Cache expiration
 By default, files such as CSS, JS and medias (images, fonts, ...) are cached until December 31st, 2037 (`expires max;`).
 As of the latest Nginx stable version, it is not possible to set these values into variables.
 You can manually change the values if needed.